gordon-cs/gordon-360-ui/README.md

 ### Server Notes

 The staging and production servers are both hosted on `360-frontend.gordon.edu` (which runs Windows).
-This machine is also known as `360React.gordon.edu` (used by Travis CI), `360train.gordon.edu`, and `360.gordon.edu`.
+This machine is also known as `360React.gordon.edu`, `360train.gordon.edu`, and `360.gordon.edu`.

 The backend server is hosted on `cts-360.gordon.edu`.
 This machine is also known as `360Api.gordon.edu` and `360ApiTrain.gordon.edu` (it also runs the frontend server for the old Ember site, and is thus also known as `360old.gordon.edu`).